courselab/syssoft-jota-quest/quiz/SOLVED2.md

 If we input a long string such as `youshallnotpass`, it overflows `user_key[10]` and may overwrite the nearby `verified` variable, granting unauthorized access.

-However, even though the Makefile tries to disable stack protection with -fno-stack-protector, some compilers or distributions enable it by default or override your flags.
-Not only that, some systems use hardened runtime checks, where buffer overflows are caught and prevented; as well as some architectures or compiler versions may place variables in different orders (or apply optimizations) that reduce overflow impact.
+However, even though the Makefile tries to disable stack protection with `-fno-stack-protector`, some compilers or distributions enable it by default or override your flags.
+Not only that, some systems use hardened runtime checks, where buffer overflows are caught and prevented; as well as some architectures or compiler versions may place variables in different orders (or apply optimizations), reducing overflow impact.

 ### Fixing in p2fix.c